 Apollonia was a Greek colony with a strong Illyrian component where the settlers coexisted over the centuries with the former local culture.
 Its ruins are situated in the Fier region, near the village of Pojani, in modern-day Albania.
-Apollonia -taking its name from the god Apollo- is one of the best known and most important classical cities in the country and is considered a unique combination of natural beauty and cultural heritage.
+Apollonia -taking its name from the god Apollo- is one of the country’s best-known and most important classical cities and is considered a unique combination of natural beauty and cultural heritage.

-During the course of the 1st century BC, Apollonia was visited by Cicero, the famed Roman Orator, who described it as “a great and important city” (magna urbs et gravis), and Caesar, on his campaign against Pompey (the city later became a free Roman city after it sided with Julius Caesar).
+During the 1st century BC, Apollonia was visited by Cicero, the famed Roman Orator, who described it as “a great and important city” (magna urbs et gravis), and Caesar, on his campaign against Pompey (the city later became a free Roman city after it sided with Julius Caesar).
 Octavian and his friend Agrippa spent several months with Apollonian orators studying rhetoric.
-It was at Apollonia that the future emperor Augustus received news of Caesar’s murder.
+At Apollonia, the future emperor Augustus received news of Caesar’s murder.

 At the beginning of the 3rd century AD, Apollonia was largely destroyed by a powerful earthquake and the city was slowly abandoned when its harbour began silting up.
-In the 4th and 5th centuries AD, the city was largely depopulated, hosting only a small Christian community.
+The city was largely depopulated in the 4th and 5th centuries AD, hosting only a small Christian community.

-Systematic archaeological excavations at Apollonia began in 1924 by a French mission led by Leon Rey (1877-1954) which lasted until the Italian conquest of Albania in 1939.
+Systematic archaeological excavations at Apollonia began in 1924 with a French mission led by Leon Rey (1877-1954), which lasted until the Italian conquest of Albania in 1939.
 After the War, in 1947, the Albanian-French archaeological mission resumed systematic excavations.
-Today the site is an important destination for cultural tourism offering both unique views of the Adriatic coastline as well as an extensive collection of historical and archaeological items of interest.
+Today the site is an important destination for cultural tourism, offering both unique views of the Adriatic coastline and an extensive collection of historical and archaeological items of interest.